UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Story (Brief)

-*You are a phantom thief chameleon going on a series of heists, but need to sneak past the guards/security in each case to grab your target.*
+*You are a phantom thief going on a series of heists for a gem collection, but need to sneak past the guards/security in each case to grab your target.*

 ## Storyboarding